calofmijuck/blog/_posts/Lecture Notes/Internet Security/2023-09-11-symmetric-key-cryptography-1.md

 	- $c \oplus (x \parallel \mathrm{CRC}(x)) = k_s \oplus (m\oplus x \parallel \mathrm{CRC}(m\oplus x))$
 	- The receiver will decrypt and get $(m\oplus x \parallel \mathrm{CRC}(m\oplus x))$.
 	- CRC check by the receiver will succeed.

+[^1]: This assumption will be removed when we learn public key cryptography.